-To ensure compliance with these requirements, there must be adequate designation of authority and accountability for geotechnical aspects of construction projects.
+Adequate designation of authority and accountability for geotechnical aspects of construction projects is necessary.
 This way, an appropriate investigation can be performed, and the use of the results by project design and construction professionals can be optimised.

-Figure 1 illustrates the importance of the initial project phases in ensuring that adequate geotechnical information is gathered for a project.
-The initial phases, when site investigation requirements are defined and resources are allocated, are represented by more than 50% of the Quality triangle (Figure 1).
+Figure 1 illustrates the importance of the initial project phases for gathering adequate geotechnical information for a project.
+The initial phases, when site investigation requirements are defined and resources are allocated, are represented by more than 50% of the Quality Triangle (Figure 1).
 Decisions and actions made during these phases have a large impact of the outcome and thus the potential of the investigation to meet project requirements.